MobileProto16/Mobile-Proto-16/lesson6/README.md

 ## App Elements

 #### Layouts
 While writing the XML files for your app, you might have noticed there are numerous ways to layout and display the content.
-[This](https://developer.android.com/guide/topics/ui/declaring-layout.html) document explains Layouts really well and talks about margins, padding, .
+[This](https://developer.android.com/guide/topics/ui/declaring-layout.html) document explains layouts really well and talks about margins, padding, .
 Go read it!

 The two common layouts used in XML are:
   1. [Linear Layout](https://developer.android.com/guide/topics/ui/layout/linear.html)